 My fictional family also paid their loans off.
 They are rich, though, and don’t rub it in your face (except for one cousin, Brent, but Brent is a total douche and jealous of Dan’s inheritance, and also has the hots for Dolores although she’d never give him the time of day since he once teased her in middle school for her naturally curly hair).

-TOTALS: My fictional family’s total expenses for the month were $9,315.
-That left them with $9,338 to spend in other ways.
+TOTALS: My fictional family’s total expenses for the month were $8,315.
+That left them with $10,338 to spend in other ways.
 Maybe give some to charity.
 Put some more away for a rainy day.
 Okay, bump a vacation up to go to a really cool country.
-And if I take out that $1000 for the 529 plan (which most people cannot afford), they have over $10k a month to enjoy.
+But that is pure profit, NOT “expenses.”

 The idea that vacations, and entertainment, and spending way more than is needed on clothes and other items means this family is barely “surviving” is total bullshit.
 And I’m sick of these corporate advertisements for people earn FAR above the average family as some sort of “won’t anyone think about the poor rich folks!” messaging.
 It’s disgusting and pathetic, an attempt at false equivalency and serious gas lighting.
 I’m only pleased that the majority of folks seem to understand that and are roundly making fun of this post.